'Gilmore Girls' Season 4, Episode 12: A Family Matter

 Thoughts:

 This episode is light on Rory which is fine with me because I find her unbearably annoying during the college years.
 If you're watching this show for the first time, I feel it is my duty to warn you that things only get worse.
-If you think Rory is insufferable now, just wait until Logan gets added in to the mix.
+If you think Rory is insufferable now, just wait until Logan gets added into the mix.

 At breakfast, Lorelai flirts with Kirk and desperately tries to identify the "rock-and-roll hippy-chick" who is deep in conversation with Luke.
 This is a generous, not very accurate description of Liz (Kathleen Wilhoite), Luke's sister.
 She's more like your wacky aunt who collects Precious Moments and spams everyone on Facebook with posts about her newest business venture pyramid scheme.
 The show tries to act like Liz is a total free spirit/Stevie Nicks type when she's actually tacky and pathetic.
 If you haven't already figured it out, I'm not a fan.